miguelgonzalez9/Getting-and-Claning-Data-Course-Project/README.md

 This file contains the variable names for the test_train data set.
 ## Code Book.md
 The code book file describes the datasets created in run_analysis.R.
 The variables and the structure of each dataset are explained in this file.
+## ls Folder.
+Contains a txt file for each element in the 'ls' dataset.
+## test_train Folder
+Contains the 'test_train' data set in one txt file.